Small business: Job quality

-While small businesses employ over half the workforce in the US and have been established as a main driving force behind job creation, the quality of the jobs these businesses create has been called into question.
+According to the U.S. Small Business Administration Office of Advocacy's 2026 FAQ, small businesses employ 62.3 million people, or 45.9 percent of U.S. private-sector workers.
+While small businesses have been established as a main driving force behind job creation, the quality of the jobs these businesses create has been called into question.
 Small businesses generally employ individuals from the Secondary labor market.
 As a result, in the U.S., wages are 49% higher for employees of large firms.
 Additionally, many small businesses struggle or are unable to provide employees with benefits they would be given at larger firms.
 Research from the U.S. Small Business Administration indicates that employees of large firms are 17% more likely to receive benefits including salary, paid leave, paid vacation, bonuses, insurance, and retirement plans.
 Both lower wages and fewer benefits combine to create a job turnover rate among U.S. small businesses that is three times higher than large firms.
 Employees of small businesses must adapt to the higher failure rate of small firms, which means that they are more likely to lose their job due to the firm going under.
 In the U.S. 69% of small businesses last at least two years, but this percentage drops to 51% for firms reaching five years in operation.
 The U.S. Small Business Administration counts companies with as much as $35.5 million in sales and 1,500 employees as "small businesses", depending on the industry.
 Outside government, companies with less than $7 million in sales and fewer than five hundred employees are widely considered small businesses.